Terrigal Sharks

-The Terrigal Sharks are an Australian youth rugby league football club based in the suburbs of Terrigal and Wamberal on the Central Coast of NSW.
-They have numerous teams competing in competitions run by the Central Coast Division of Country Rugby League, from U/6s through to First Grade.
-The Sharks' current home grounds are Duffys Road Oval (Seniors) and Brendan Franklin Oval (Juniors).
+The Terrigal Wamberal Junior Sharks are an Australian Youth Rugby League Football Club based in the suburbs of Terrigal and Wamberal on the Central Coast of NSW.
+They have numerous teams competing in competitions run by Rugby League Central Coast, from U5’s through to U17’s.
+The Sharks' home ground is Brendan Franklin Oval.
 Their traditional colours are sky blue, black and white.